lun-4/awtfdb/README.md

 i want to have something that isnt monolithic, there is no http api of the sorts to manage the database, you just open it, and sqlite will take care of concurrent writers (file based locking)

-you just use libboorufs (name tbd) and itll provide you the high level api such as "execute this query"
+you just use libawtfdb (name tbd) and itll provide you the high level api such as "execute this query"

 there needs to be at least the watcher daemon, but what about secondary functionality? say, i want a program to ensure the hashes are fine for the files, but do it in an ultra slow way, generating reports or even calling notify-send when it finds a discrepancy in hashes